WyoAlmostGenZ/First-Website-Project/README.md

 # First-Website-Project
-Very messy code but working and not the ugliest for the first time HTML/CSS project imo
+Very messy code and the site has a little scroll to the right option i noticed it too late and was lazy to correct all the positions of the imges again to correct the bug
+Inspiration for this website came from a full stack web developer personal website